sachinraja/rodemirror/README.md

 ### Controlled

 Create a controlled component for reading and writing values.
 Simply replace the `defaultValue` with the `value` in state (based off the uncontrolled example).
+This is not recommended as you will be overwriting the entire document on each input.
+This also does not work with features such as autocomplete.
+If you must pass in a controlled value, you can separate the reading and writing values and only update when necessary.

 ```diff
 const defaultValue = "console.log('Hello world!')"